Kintobor1370/Euler-_Solver_-OpenMP-/README.md

 # Euler-_Solver_-OpenMP-
-Solver for integral-differential equations for first and second spatial moment using Euler method.\
+Solver for integral-differential equations for first and second spatial moments using the Euler method.\
-These programs carries out experiments 14.4 and 14.6 (LawDieckmann200a.pdf: pages 13, 17)
+These programs carry out experiments 14.4 and 14.6 (LawDieckmann200a.pdf: pages 13, 17)
 \
 \
 _Tested on Windows 10._